Derivative Analysis & Quotient Rule

 Polynomial Graphing: The Snaking Method

-To use the snaking method, you first need to write the polynomial in factored form.
+To use the snaking method, one must first write the polynomial in factored form.
 For example:

 \[x^3 - 4x = x(x-2)(x+2)\]

-The factors tell you the roots (where the graph touches or crosses the x-axis).
-Once you have the roots, you can snake through them.
+The factors determine the roots (where the graph touches or crosses the x-axis).
+Once the roots are known, one can snake through them.

 The snaking method is a quick way to sketch a polynomial: